michaelsprintson/riceDatathon2020/README.md

-# riceDatathon2020 - Course Evaluation
+# Rice Datathon 2020 - Course Evaluation Modeling and Analytics

 Inside the mind of a student: in-depth course evaluation modeling and analytics